Phydaux/vscode-introversion-tm-grammar/README.md

 You can find the scope you want to change by moving the cursor over the section you want to inspect and using the `Developer: Inspect Editor Tokens and Scopes` command.

-The name of the language in the language mode dropdown/picker is "Introversion Object Notation"
+The name of the language in the language mode dropdown/picker is "Introversion Object Notation".